Tunisia Police Blockade Dissolved Judicial Watchdog - UrduPoint

 The CSM said he lacked the legal and constitutional authority to dissolve it.

-The body, created in 2016, consists of 45 magistrates with the power to appoint judges.
+The body, created in 2016, consists of 45 magistrates, mainly appointed by parliament, and has the power to appoint judges.

-Parliament appoints two thirds of its members who are then responsible for appointing the remainder.